akshaycsasidharan/BookManagementSystem/README.md

    This will return a JWT token to be used for authenticated requests. <br>

   Authenticated Requests: <br>
-  Include the JWT token in the Authorization header of your requests, prefixed with Bearer . <br>
+   &nbsp;&nbsp;Include the JWT token in the Authorization header of your requests, prefixed with Bearer . <br>

 ## API Documentation
  ## User Authentication <br>